-An individual with a positive screening test will be evaluated by our physician and a chest x-ray will be done.
-If he/she determines the client does not have active TB disease but has latent TB infection, he may recommend treatment.
+An individual with a positive screening test will be evaluated and a chest x-ray will be done.
+If he/she determines the client does not have active TB disease but has latent TB infection, treatment may recommended.
 Clients are assessed to determine which medicine is best for their circumstances.
 The client must return to the health department regularly to be evaluated.

 If a client is diagnosed with active tuberculosis, a nurse will make a home visit each day to give the client their medicine.
 Blood tests will be ordered as well as cultures on sputums and follow-up chest x-rays.
 The nurse will monitor and evaluate the patient until released from the physician (6 to 12 months).